gesiscss/WebBotParser/README.md

 ```
 metadata, results = parser.get_results(file='path/to/the/result_page.html')
 ```
 Furthermore, `parser.get_metadata(file)` can be used to only extract the metadata. `parser.get_results_from_dir(dir)` allows to directly extract search results spread over multiple pages, as Google text result are provided for instance.

-For examples also see [example.ipynb](./example.ipynb).
+For more details and examples also see [WebBot tutorials](https://github.com/gesiscss/WebBot-tutorials).

 ## Extracting images